dmathern86/SUSECON24-HANDS_ON_LAB-1331/instructions.md

   --create-namespace
 ```

-# Step 3 - Prepare the Attack
+# Step 4 - Prepare the Attack
 Let's install an application that poses as an LDAP server and provider a Java class to the vulnerable application which will create a remote connection back to the **attacker VM**.
-We will use python3 and  socat which are already installed on the attacker machine.
 Login into the attacker machine with username and password via SSH.

 1. Change the promt to identify the shell.